-4 flute 30° helix end mills generally are used in finishing applications to ensure dimensional accuracy and, that work piece finishes can be achieved.
-4 flute end mills are stronger than either the 2 or 3 flute designs.
+4 Flute Square End Miniature End Mills: Used for small feature or part manufacturing.
+These 30° helix miniature end mills generally are used in finishing applications to ensure dimensional accuracy and that work piece finishes can be achieved.
+4 flute end mills are stronger than the 2 flute designs.
 This added rigidity allows higher metal removal rates with minimum deflection.
 Limited chip volume area restricts stock removal rates and deep plunge cutting is not recommended.
 With the evolution of carbide end mills today there are many finishing applications that can and will use additional flutes and nomenclature designs to achieve the best results based on the material being machined.